-From now on, we relax the assumption of risk neutrality and allow for risk aversion.
-Winkler and Murphy (1970), Kadane and Winkler (1988) and OSKW have examined the response function of a risk averse agent facing a QSR.
-They show that risk aversion leads the agent to report probabilities skewed toward 1/2 in the case of binary events.
+function of a risk averse agent facing a QSR.
+They show that risk aversion leads the agent to report probabilities skewed toward one half in the case of binary events.
 This makes a risk-averter better off since this reduces the difference across terminal payoffs.
-We now generalize this result to the class of all PSR, and to the notion of comparative risk aversion.
+We first generalize this result to the class of all standard PSR satisfying (2.3) and (2.4), and then to the class of all PSR in subsection 2.5.